Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 FTB Cannabis Team

-This year, our department-wide cannabis team sent educational Cannabis Business Outreach Letters to 4,367 licensed California cannabis businesses.
+Our department-wide cannabis team annually sends educational Cannabis Business Outreach Letters to newly-licensed California cannabis businesses.
 The letters direct cannabis businesses to our online resources and provide a dedicated FTB cannabis email address where they can send questions about meeting their tax obligations.
-Included with the letter was an informational insert that provides additional cannabis-related information.
+Included with the letter is an informational insert that provides additional cannabis-related information.

-We updated and maintained a variety of resources providing information relating to licensing and tax compliance for cannabis-related activities, including the following:
+We updated and maintained a variety of resources providing information relating to licensing and tax compliance for cannabis-related activities, including:

-- A guide explaining how to find cannabis-related tax information (FTB 4020 C).
+- Guide explaining how to find cannabis-related tax information (FTB 4020 C).